-Cajun food if the folk cooking of the French-Canadians that settles in the swamps and bayous of Southern Louisiana.
-As with any people who move to a new place the Cajuns adapted their native methods to the indigenous ingredients of the region.
-In Southern Louisiana, they found crab, river shrimp, oysters, crayfish and a wide range of game that included everything from wild turkeys to frogs.
-Rice is, however, the staple of Cajun cooking.
+Cajun food is the folk cooking of the French-Canadians that settled in the swamps and bayous of Southern Louisiana.
+As with any people who move to a new place, the Cajuns adapted their native methods to the indigenous ingredients of the region.
+In Southern Louisiana, they found crab, river shrimp, oysters, crayfish, and a wide range of game that included everything from wild turkeys to frogs.
+Rice, however, is the staple of Cajun cooking.

 The True Flavors of Cajun Cooking

-Now while most people associate Cajun cooking to the one-pot meal (one really big pot), the true flavors of Cajun cooking can be used in most anything.
-First of all, we'll look at those one-pot meals, dishes like Gumbo and Jambalaya.
-These are thick, hearty dishes filled with meat and vegetables like sausage, ham, yams, okra, and tomatoes.
-To truly step up these dishes you want to grill the primary ingredients before you put them in the pot.
-People don't believe me but the best way to really make the meat of any such dish stand out you want to grill it first.
-This adds so much flavor that it's a crime not to.
+Although most people associate Cajun cooking with the one-pot meal (one really big pot), the true flavors of Cajun cooking can be used in almost any kind of cooking.
+First of all, we'll look at those one-pot meals, dishes like gumbo and jambalaya.
+These are thick, hearty dishes filled with meat and vegetables such as sausage, ham, yams, okra, and tomatoes.
+To truly step up these dishes, grill the primary ingredients before you put them in the pot.
+That's the best way to really make the meat of any dish stand out.
+It adds so much flavor.

 The Evolution of Cajun Cooking

-Of all the cooking traditions of the United States, Cajun has been the one to see the most evolution.
-From these one-pot classics to Cajun fried turkey, blackened fish (and everything else), and the whole list of Cajun spices, sauces, and seasonings.
+Of all the cooking traditions of the United States, Cajun has been the one to see the most evolution, from these one-pot classics to Cajun fried turkey, blackened fish (and everything else), and the whole list of Cajun spices, sauces, and seasonings.
 Cajun has come to mean heat with flavor.
-By this, we mean that the typical Cajun seasoning has a good source of heat from a variety of chilies and peppers and a whole load of flavors that rely on herbs and spices like Fennel seeds, cinnamon, and cumin.
+By this, we mean that the typical seasoning offers heat from a variety of chilies and peppers and a whole load of flavors that rely on ingredients such as fennel seeds, cinnamon, and cumin.
 This gives you the ability to add that Cajun flavor to almost any dish you want.
 We personally give credit to Justin Wilson for this popularization of the Cajun flavor.

-Of course, some purist will say that, that this isn't Cajun.
+Of course, some purists will say that this recipe for a Cajun rub isn't Cajun.
 Well, look at what most of what the world calls Italian, then go to Italy and eat.
 The ethnic flavors of food emerge while the recipes evolve.
 The Cajuns settled in the United States hundreds of years ago but there is no known record of deep-fried turkey until the turn of the century.
-Justin Wilson himself said he first say it in the 1930's.
+Justin Wilson himself said he first saw it in the 1930's.
 Doesn't exactly sound like an age-old recipe to me, but there you go.
 Cajun cooking evolves and will continue to evolve for a long time yet.